xwmx/nb/README.md

   rename     Rename a notebook.
   status     Print the archival status of the current notebook or
              notebook <name>.
-  unarchive  Remove 'archived' status from current notebook or notebook <name>. use        Switch to a notebook.
+  unarchive  Remove "archived" status from current notebook or notebook <name>. use        Switch to a notebook.

     1. https://ranger.github.io/